bozdoz/wp-plugin-leaflet-map/readme.txt

 Sure!?
 Use the same attributes as leaflet-geojson (above), but use the `[leaflet-kml]` or `[leaflet-gpx]` shortcode.

+= Can I add wms? =

+Sure.
+Use the same attributes as leaflet-image, but user the `[leaflet-wms]` shortcode.

 = Can I add a message to a marker? =

 Yes: `[leaflet-marker visible]Hello there![/leaflet-marker]`, where visible designates if it is visible on page load.
 Otherwise it is only visible when clicked.